Hire Pro Nashville Musicians to Play on YOUR Song!

 While we are in Nashville, we’re not exclusively tracking country songs.
+We’ve recorded everything from country to metal to rock to reggae.
 We’ll be able to handle pretty much any genre you throw at us, anything that needs drums, bass, guitars, and keys.

 What if my song is really long and/or complex?